mollygove/WK3HW-JS-PASSGEN/README.md

 lower case letter
 upper case letter
 special character

 Upon answering the prompts the password will generate and appear in the box.

-Provide instructions and examples for use.
-Include screenshots as needed.

 To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative filepath, add it to your README using the following syntax: